DUI License Reinstatement How Do You Get a Minnesota DUI License Reinstatement?

 - Pay an additional reapplication fee of $24.00.

-If you have had prior convictions for DUI or DWI, you may also be required to complete substance abuse classes, attend regular AA meetings, and prove that you are abstaining from alcohol for at least a year follwing your conviction.
+If you have had prior convictions for DUI or DWI, you may also be required to enroll in the Ignition Interlock program, complete substance abuse classes, attend regular AA meetings, and prove that you are abstaining from alcohol for a period of time.
 Minnesota DWI reinstatement is even more difficult if you are under the age of 21.
 If you are younger than 21, you will have quite a few hoops to jump through.